nanoMLMS/saxyz.jl/README.md

 $$ f(q) = \sum_{i=1}^{4} a_i \exp\left(-b_i \left( \frac{q}{4\pi} \right)^2 \right) + c $$

 Where the a,b and c are empirical parameters.

+## Notes

+Units used are : eV, Angstrom, Angstrom^-1